StijnHogerwerf

 Airport Architect Build your own Airport

 This was a school project where my team and I needed to make a game to teach students about the background of an airport.
-We decided that the player will make it's own airport terminal.
+We decided that the player builds and manages their own airport terminal.
 This game is inspired by prison architect.

 In this project, my main role was programmer.
 My responsibility was to implement features carefully and ensure they were bug-free for a smooth player experience.
 I also served as the notetaker in meetings with our client and teachers, documenting discussions and feedback.
 This helped our team review and improve our work based on constructive input.